VPI-EMG introductory remarks

 3. Implementation

+Weeks or even months may pass between publication by VERS and implementation by an ECM.
+Each ECM is obligated to initially assess the applicability of the new and revised edition to the wagons it manages.
 The time of implementation by an ECM may be influenced by factors such as modifications to processes, contracting, maintenance procedures, checks, area of application and tests.
-The respective ECM has the option of implementing only parts of the module and/or establishing deviations.
+The respective ECM has the option of implementing only parts of the VPI-EMG and/or establishing deviations or additions.
+As a result, the date of implementation may differ from ECM to ECM.

-Measures to be implemented at short notice as the result of investigations into safety incidents are announced either by the national safety authorities (NSA), the member associations of various organisations, such as the publishers of the VPI-EMG, or by the respectively affected ECM within the framework of the exchange of experiences called for in Article 5(3) of the EU Implementing Regulation 2019/779.
+Measures to be implemented at short notice by the ECM as the result of investigations into safety incidents are announced either by the national safety authorities (NSA), the member associations of various organisations, such as the publishers of the VPI-EMG, or by the respectively affected ECM within the framework of the exchange of experiences called for in Article 5(3) of the EU Implementing Regulation 2019/779.

 If these measures or tests to be implemented at short notice result in lasting changes to the maintenance recommendations, they will be integrated as soon as possible into the VPI-EMG.